path-racer/msquic/README.md

 `./scripts/build.ps1 -Config Release -Arch x64 -Static -Tls schannel -DisableLogs -DisableTools -DisablePerf -DisableTest -StaticCRT -PGO -Clean`

-Access .sln in build folder, change projects to use Intel compiler, enable all optimizations as well as Whole Program Optimization.
+* Access .sln in build folder, change projects to use Intel compiler.
+* Enable all optimizations, as well as Whole Program Optimization and Link Time Code Generation.
+* Disable warnings as errors on all projects.
+* Build within MSVC with Intel compiler.